 - Create SEO goals that align to your business goals and therefore impact the bottom line

-- Develop an ongoing process of executing and making improvements – Users habits and issues aren’t static.
-Therefore an ongoing process of continuous improvement is required in order to continually be in touch with a users needs.
+- Develop an ongoing process for executing and making improvements – Users habits and issues aren’t static.
+Therefore an ongoing process of continuous improvement is required in order to continually be in touch with a user’s needs.

 The steps towards creating an SEO strategy (similarly outlined in the Google Webmaster Tools SEO strategy video):

-- Develop an understanding on the website you are working on by :
+- Develop an understanding of the website you are working on by :

 - Benchmarking the websites current performance and crucial macro and micro conversions

-- Gather audience insights (from the website) – Identify specific demographic and behavioural information which can help shape the current users experience and situation.
-Whilst existing provider tools aren’t 100% accurate with this regards, using Google Analytics Audience & Interest reports (with modified tracking) can help mine some insights.
-Otherwise customer analytics tools such as Woopra, Kiss Metrics or secondary research like surveys and industry reports can suffice.
-Be sure that tracking is setup well in advance before making any general conclusions.
+- Gather audience insights (from the website) – Identify specific demographic and behavioral information which can help shape the current user’s experience and situation.
+Whilst existing provider tools aren’t 100% accurate in this regards, using Google Analytics Audience & Interest reports (with modified tracking) can help mine some insights.
+Otherwise, customer analytics tools such as Woopra, Kiss Metrics or secondary research like surveys and industry reports can suffice.
+Be sure that tracking is set up well in advance before making any general conclusions.